Multi-modal Masked Autoencoders Learn Compositional Histopathological Representations

 \textbf{MAE Results}.
 In all our experiments, we fine-tuned the pre-trained MAE model using N = 100, and N = 1000 samples in two different experiments shown in Fig \ref{fig:all_hyperparam}.
 For \textbf{Decoder Depth}, we kept the masking ratio at 75$\%$ and patch size at 16$\times$16 and experimented for decoder size of 2, 6, 10..
 For the \textbf{Patch Size}, we experimented with the patch sizes of 8$\times$8, 14$\times$14, and 16$\times$16 by keeping the decoder depth at 2, and masking ratio at 75$\%$.
 Lastly, for the \textbf{Masking Ratio}, we kept the patch size at 16$\times$16 and decoder depth at 2 and experimented with different masking ratios.

 \textbf{MMAE Results}.First, we experimented with different masking strategies on different modalities based on $Dir(\alpha)$.
-Results show that heavy masking on E\&H, and light masking on RGB works better than other strategies.
-Specifically, we found that $\alpha_{\text{RGB}} = 0.8$, $\alpha_{\text{H}} = 0.1$, and $\alpha_{\text{E}} = 0.1 $) Then we experimented with different masking ratios using the optimal masking strategy.
+Results show that heavy masking on E\&H, and light masking on RGB works best ($\alpha_{\text{RGB}} = 0.8$, $\alpha_{\text{H}} = \alpha_{\text{E}} = 0.1$) Then we experimented with different masking ratios using the optimal masking strategy.
 We found that the MMAE allows us to reduce the masking ratio further.